monikma/monikma.github.io/_posts/2024-03-05-aws-certified-solutions-architect-storage.md

   - Public access usually No
   - Security groups
   - after creating there is a **popup View credential details** - you only see it once

+### Scaling RDS
+- vertical scaling incurs costs, but it's **a valid solution**
+- **you can scale storage up but not down**
+- **read only replicas can spread the load** (for failover/availability use multi AZ implementations, they will be standby instances not used until needed)
+  - you can point your read operations to its endpoint
+- or you can use **Aurora serverless - for unpredictable workflows**
+- how to scale a DB
+  - RDS -> pick your DB -> Actions -> **Create Read Replica** (will have same Security and Parameter Groups), you could
+    - change the instance class (the `t3.micro` for example)
+    - pick a different region
+    - pick storage, and you can also pick "Enable storage autoscaling" and "max threshold" so that it does not get too big
+    - pick multi AZ
+  - creating the read replica will take some time..

 ### Amazon Aurora
 - is Amazon's DB